DR. IRYNA IVANOVA

-I am registered with the College of Psychologists of Ontario.
-I am a member of the Canadian Psychological Association and the Ottawa Academy of Psychology.
-I provide clinical supervision and consultation to clinicians and graduate trainees in psychology at Dr. Ivanova Psychology & Associates.
-I am able to provide assessment services in Russian.
+She is registered with the College of Psychologists of Ontario.
+She is a member of the Ontario Psychological Association and the Ottawa Academy of Psychology.
+Dr. Ivanova is able to provide assessment services in Russian.

 "Through the power of connection, our deepest wounds can lead to profound healing."